No Such Thing As Too Much Storage: 8 Areas of Your New Home That Can Cut the Clutter

 Every bedroom must have a built-in closet, and many designers include walk-in closets in secondary bedrooms.
 If you can afford the slight amount of extra space, this is a good option to include in your new house plans.

 A three-bedroom, two-bath ranch house plan has an open floor plan, lots of storage, large utility room, and large master suite.
-The floor layout illustrates closet and storage space in the master suite and the other bedrooms.
+The floor layout illustrates the closet and storage space in the master suite and the other bedrooms.
 (Plan # 142-1046).

 A medium-sized chest with drawers gives the master suite of a two-story country home additional storage space (Plan # 126-1289).

-Thinking beyond standard cupboards is important, especially if you have big family or live a bit outside of town and don’t want to make frequent runs for groceries.
+Thinking beyond standard cupboards is important, especially if you have a big family or live a bit outside of town and don’t want to make frequent runs for groceries.
 This is even more important if you are picking a house plan to build in an area with a long winter season.

 Storage spaces abound in the kitchen of this one-story, three-bedroom home, including drawers, built-in cabinets, and a walk-in pantry (Plan # 142-1137).